rcmetcalf/rcmetcalf.github.io/_posts/2015-10-28-module-5-report.md

 <strong>How do you think information retrieval is related to human life?
 Share your discoveries.</strong><br>
 I think information retrieval is an entirely human process.
 Humans have created and continued to utilize technology specifically for the improvement of information retrieval.
 We no longer use search engines like <a href="https://youtu.be/Sr3bWDBWnPE">Altavista</a> because it could not provide enough relevant, important information for users like newer search engines Yahoo and Google could.
 People depend on information retrieval for fast, accurate and relevant information that they can use in their everyday lives.

 But the use of information retrieval did not begin with search engines; libraries and archives have been in the information retrieval business much longer.
 Many of these institutions, like the <a href="http://archives.ncdcr.gov/">State Archives of North Carolina</a> are now digitalizing their collections so that people can access the information easier.
+I use online archive services like this very often in my genealogical searches!
 Dr. Jamie Arguello even suggested that everyday apps like Facebook, Pandora, Twitter and Youtube are types of information retrieval systems.
 When I want to find a video, I usually go straight to Youtube.
 When I need to find a friend or classmate, I try to search for them on Facebook.
 These information retrieval systems are very closely associated with human-to-human interaction, and they have helped make the world more socially connected.